elmtree-askmo/cloudcannon-app/content/learn/biology/explain-the-relationship-between-phenotype-and-genotype-and-their-influence-on-behavior.md

 url: /learn/biology/questions/explain-the-relationship-between-phenotype-and-genotype-and-their-influence-on-behavior
 score: -1.0
 related_article1:
-    id: 165263
+    id: 165255
-    title: What is convergent evolution and how does it relate to natural selection?
+    title: >-
+        What are Tinbergen's 4 questions and how do they help in understanding animal behavior?
     subject: Biology
-    url: /learn/biology/questions/what-is-convergent-evolution-and-how-does-it-relate-to-natural-selection
+    url: /learn/biology/questions/what-are-tinbergens-4-questions-and-how-do-they-help-in-understanding-animal-behavior
 related_article2:
-    id: 165256
+    id: 165268
-    title: Explain Darwin's postulates and their significance in the theory of natural selection.
+    title: >-
+        How does stabilizing selection contribute to population stability?
     subject: Biology
-    url: /learn/biology/questions/explain-darwins-postulates-and-their-significance-in-the-theory-of-natural-selection
+    url: /learn/biology/questions/how-does-stabilizing-selection-contribute-to-population-stability
 related_article3:
-    id: 165265
+    id: 165257
+    title: >-
-    title: How does the concept of fitness relate to survival and reproduction in evolutionary terms?
+        How does heritability affect the process of natural selection?
     subject: Biology
-    url: /learn/biology/questions/how-does-the-concept-of-fitness-relate-to-survival-and-reproduction-in-evolutionary-terms
+    url: /learn/biology/questions/how-does-heritability-affect-the-process-of-natural-selection
 related_article4:
-    id: 165259
+    id: 165256
-    title: What is the purpose of a cross-fostering experiment in studying heritability?
+    title: >-
+        Explain Darwin's postulates and their significance in the theory of natural selection.
     subject: Biology
-    url: /learn/biology/questions/what-is-the-purpose-of-a-crossfostering-experiment-in-studying-heritability
+    url: /learn/biology/questions/explain-darwins-postulates-and-their-significance-in-the-theory-of-natural-selection
 related_article5:
-    id: 165257
+    id: 165263
-    title: How does heritability affect the process of natural selection?
+    title: >-
+        What is convergent evolution and how does it relate to natural selection?
     subject: Biology
-    url: /learn/biology/questions/how-does-heritability-affect-the-process-of-natural-selection
+    url: /learn/biology/questions/what-is-convergent-evolution-and-how-does-it-relate-to-natural-selection
 ---

 &nbsp;